Agenda

 25. The BPR — REFIT or redraw?
 A start to the discussion

-• Recap of the member state workshop on the evaluation of the BPR
+• Recap of the member state BPR evaluation workshop

 Peter van Kampen Peter van Kampen